conraddang/cut-the-rope-game/README.md

 # Itsy Bitsy Terry

-Itsy Bitsy Terry is a fun and entertaining game for all ages – both for the little ones and the grown-ups!
+Itsy Bitsy Terry is a fun and entertaining game for all ages, inspired by the game Cut The Rope – both for the little ones and the grown-ups!
 Help Terry cut his spider threads so he can return to his beloved spider web!
 But watch out for the evil plants – they are trying to eat Terry!
 Along the way, there are some objects that could help you.
 Use them wisely!

 ![](game/images/preview.png)